THE TEN WORDS

 2) "You shall not make for yourself a carved image - any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them.
 For I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments".

-This commandment not only prohibits having a false image of God, but it instructs man to love God as He is, i.e. His true image.
-This law requires never ending learning about God, to be able to ever increasingly love His righteous nature.
+This commandment not only prohibits having a false image of God, but it instructs man to love His true image.
+This requires continually growing in knowledge about God and love of His righteous nature.

 3) "You shall not take the name of the Lord your God in vain, for the Lord will not hold him guiltless who takes His name in vain".

-This commandment not only prohibits the misuse of God's name, but requires the righteous representation of God.
-As we are all ultimately called to become Christian, i.e. to take God's name, this law compels us to think, speak and act as He does.
+This commandment not only prohibits the misuse of God's name, but requires us to properly represent God.
+As we, who are called Christians, take Christ's name, we must think, speak and act as He does.
 This is a logical progression from the second commandment, because if we love God's nature, or image, we will seek to imitate it.

 4) "Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it".

-The fourth commandment regulates the balance between work and rest.
-After six days of Creation God rested on the seventh day, making the observance of the Sabbath a sign between Himself and those that worship Him.
-In Scripture God reveals Himself as Creator and worker, and by this commandment instructs man to emulate His work ethic and creative accomplishments, within the framework of time given by Him.
+The Sabbath day was made for man (Mk 2:27) as a day of physical rest (Ex 23:12) and spiritual rejuvenation (Lev 23:3).
+After six days of the work of Creation, God rested on the seventh day, making the observance of the Sabbath a sign between Himself as the Creator, and man, His creation (Ex 31:16-17).
+The fourth commandment also regulates the balance between work and rest.
+In Scripture God reveals Himself as Creator and Sustainer, and by this commandment instructs man to emulate His work ethic and creative accomplishments, in accordance with the framework of time laid down by Him.

 5) "Honour your father and your mother, that your days may be long upon the land which the Lord your God is giving you".

-During Christ's time on Earth He greatly honoured His Father in word and deed (Jn 8:49), but also, through His sacrifice and teachings, made tremendous honour possible for those who would comprise the Church, the spiritual mother of the children of God.
+During Christ's time on Earth He greatly honoured His Father in word and deed (Jn 8:49), and was obedient to Him unto death (Phil 2:8).
+Through His teachings and sacrifice, He made tremendous honour possible for those who would constitute the Church, the spiritual mother of the children of God.

-The fifth commandment flows on perfectly from the fourth in that it speaks of the degree of quality and splendour that our achievements should aim for.
-As Ecclesiastes 9:10 states "Whatever your hand finds to do, do it with all your might".
+The fifth commandment follows on logically from the fourth in that it speaks of the degree of quality and splendour that our achievements should aim for.
+As Ecclesiastes 9:10 states, "Whatever your hand finds to do, do it with all your might".

 6) "You shall not murder".